padhurudra/Movie-API/README.md

 5.To run the frontend application,

-      cd into the client folder and run: ‘npm install' ,’ npm install -g @angular/cli’ commands to install the node angular cli                  packages.
+      cd into the client folder and run: ‘npm install','npm install -g @angular/cli’ commands to install the node angular cli packages.

       Run: ‘ng serve --open’. this will run the application starts the server in browser.